einrob/TS_CNN/Traffic_Sign_Classifier.md

 ## Proposed data normalization methods

 ### Udacity CS231 proposed preprocessing
-The proposal of Udacity approach maps the image interval [0,255] to the interval of [-1, 1] using
+The proposal of Udacity maps the image interval [0,255] to the interval of [-1, 1] using

 a + ((val-data_min)*(b-a)) / (data_max - data_min)